numbas/editor-docs/source/question-parts.rst

 Mathematical expression
 -----------------------

-Mathematical expression parts require the student to enter an algebraic expression, using :ref:`JME` syntax.
+Mathematical expression parts require the student to enter an algebraic expression, using :ref:`JME <jme>` syntax.

 These parts are marked by picking a sample of points uniformly from a given range for the free variables in the expression, and evaluating both the student's answer and the correct answer on those points.
 If the two expressions agree on enough inputs, then they are considered to be equivalent and the student's answer is marked as correct.